Quickstart

 Section titled “3.
 First login”Open http://localhost:8080.
 Log in with the admin username (default admin)

-and the password you chose during install — or, if the installer generated one,
+and the password you chose during install.
+If the installer generated one,

 retrieve it with grep '^GEOLENS_ADMIN_PASSWORD=' .env.